thegamecracks/embedded-python-tutorial/README.md

 requiring the user to execute the script from the terminal with the project root as the current working directory.

+## Recommendations

+Coincidentally this project uses the same techniques as [PyDeploy](https://github.com/syegulalp/pydeploy/), a purpose-built tool that takes advantage of embedded Python distributions.

 [PyInstaller]: https://pyinstaller.org/en/stable/